IBM/prompt-declaration-language/README.md

 pip3 install '.[all]'
 ```

-In order to run the examples that use BAM models, you need to set up 2 environment variables:
+In order to run the examples that use foundation models hosted on [watsonx](https://www.ibm.com/watsonx), you need an account (a free plan is available) and set up the following environment variables:
+- `WATSONX_API`, the API url (set to `https://{region}.ml.cloud.ibm.com`)
+- `WATSONX_KEY`, the API key (see information on [key creation](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key))
+- `WATSONX_PROJECT_ID`, the project hosting the resources (see information about [project creation](https://www.ibm.com/docs/en/watsonx/saas?topic=projects-creating-project) and [finding project ID](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/fm-project-id.html?context=wx)).

+Internal IBM users can use models hosted on [BAM](https://bam.res.ibm.com/).
+You need to set up 2 environment variables:
 - `GENAI_API` set to `https://bam-api.res.ibm.com/`
 - `GENAI_KEY` set to your BAM API key.
 To obtain your key, go to the [BAM](https://bam.res.ibm.com/) main page.
 On the right and under the "Documentation" section, you will see a button to copy your API key.